76ers acknowledge offer from New Jersey on new arena: "we must take all potential options seriously"

 Another study found that traffic associated with the arena would only be manageable if 40% of attendees drove to the games and 40% took public transportation.

-The Center City arena proposal has also been met with pushback from neighborhood groups including the Philadelphia Chinatown Development Corporation, who say the construction of an arena could hurt the Chinatown neighborhood.
+The Center City arena proposal has also been met with pushback from neighborhood groups, including the Philadelphia Chinatown Development Corporation, who say the construction of an arena could hurt the neighborhood.

+Some members of the Save Chinatown Coalition believe the Sixers are only pretending to consider Camden as an option to pressure Philadelphia leaders.

+"It's a threat," Mohan Seshadri with the Save Chinatown Coalition said.
+"You know, it's there to scare people into thinking that, oh, if we don't give these developers everything they want in terms of their downtown arena right next to Chinatown that they'll pick up sticks."

 76 Devcorp, the development arm behind the Sixers' arena proposal, says it would bring jobs to the area and that some of the completed residential units would be designated affordable housing.